On the problem by Erd\"os-de Bruijn-Kingman on regularity of reciprocals for exponential series: Introduction

 \subsection{History}

-One of the first and foundational results in theory of renewal sequences is the famous Erd\"os-Feller-Pollard theorem.
+One of the first and foundational results in theory of renewal sequences is the famous Erd\H{o}s-Feller-Pollard theorem.
 To recall it we need to introduce certain notation.
 Let $\mathcal{A}^+$ consist of the power series of the form